highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

 Treegraph chart
 ===
-A Tree graph is a way of visualizing the tree data structure.
-About this data structure you can read more [Here](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+A Tree graph is a way of visualizing a tree or hierarchy data structure.
+You can read more about this data scructure [on Wikipedia](https://en.wikipedia.org/wiki/Tree_(data_structure)).
 The best examples of a tree data structure are: <ul>
-<li>a genealogy tree </li>
+<li>genealogy trees</li>
 <li>directories in computer science</li>
-<li>decision tree</li>
+<li>decision trees</li>
 </ul>
-Our tree representation is a oriented rooted tree, which means, that direction of the connections matter, and there is one node in each set of data, which does not have a parent (is a root of the tree).
-In contrast to treemap and sunburst, this series type does not require the value property, because each point position is based solely on its relation with other nodes in the tree.
+Our tree representation is an oriented rooted tree.
+This means that the direction of the connections matter, and there is one node in each set of data that does not have a parent (is the root of the tree).
+In contrast to treemap and sunburst, this series type does not require the `value` property, because each point position is based solely on its relation to other nodes in the tree.

 In order to use this series type, you need to load the `modules/treemap.js` and `modules/treegraph.js` modules.